OutSystems/cloud-connector/README.md

 If the network requires outbound traffic to route through a proxy, you specify that using the `--proxy` option.

-There may be a dedicated person or team at your organization responsible for administering network firewalls.
+> :information_source: There may be a dedicated person or team at your organization responsible for administering network firewalls.
 If so, you may want to contact them for help with the process.

 ## 3. <a name="usage"></a> Usage <small><sup>[Top ▲](#table-of-contents)</sup></small>